hoangtn/CNVrd2/using1000Genome.md

 done < listMXL.txt
 ```

-After downloading, we can use **samtools** to keep only reads mapped (a good website to understand SAM/BAM flags is http://picard.sourceforge.net/explain-flags.html):
+After downloading, we can use **samtools** to keep only reads mapped:

 ```{}
 for file in $(ls *bam)